- Records Policy

 from the date of credit authorization to make selections and pay all fees in

 Lansing Community College recognizes that learning outside of the classroom is valid.
 Therefore, the College assesses extra-institutional learning as part of its credentialing function.
-Any student who has applied to Lansing Community College may apply for experiential learning credit by obtaining an Experiential Learning Processing Form from the Enrollment Services/Registrars Office, Room 203 Gannon Building, (517) 483-1200.
+Any student who has applied to Lansing Community College may apply for experiential learning credit by obtaining an Experiential Learning Processing Form from the Registrar's Office, Room 241 Gannon Building, (517) 483-1200.

 NOTE: Lansing Community College's decision to award credit for experiential learning does not obligate any other institution to accept such credits in transfer.
 Receiving institutions reserve the right to assess transcripts of incoming students and award credit as they see fit.
 Credits received by students that are based on experiential learning may not be used for financial aid or veteran's benefits eligibility.
 Some Lansing Community College courses are excluded from experiential learning consideration.